heathensoft/lwjgl-guide/guide/chapter08.md

     // one loop = one update tick
     while (time_accumulator >= fixed_time_step) {

-        // We also takes care not to process input
+        // We also take care not to process input
         // more than once each frame.
         if (process_input) {
             // process the input queues